 Start learning the Python programming language by taking the course Learn Python Basics for Data Analysis,

 Do You Want to Make Artificial Intelligence the Focus of Your Career?

 At the associate's level, you could become a data analyst.
 This first step into data science will give you skills in data analysis and visualization to meet a company’s information needs.

 At the master's level, with a solid background in mathematics, the in-demand data scientist profession is open to you.
 Recruiters look for strong data preparation and analysis skills but also proficiency in machine learning.
 Data scientists can then specialize to become, for example, machine learning engineers or AI engineers.
-Feel free to check out the AI Engineer Path on OpenClassrooms!
+Feel free to check out the AI Engineer training program on OpenClassrooms!

 Finally, if you possess computer engineering skills, you can find the big data engineer or data architect professions, starting at the master's level, at the crossroads between IT and data.
 In these professions, you will be responsible for setting up data infrastructures and administering data flows to enable their use by your analyst co-workers.